Differences Between Swallowing and Snorting Drugs - Garden State Treatment Center

 Then those blood vessels carry the drug to the heart and throughout the bloodstream and to the brain where the drug then interacts with the brain’s receptors resulting in the drug’s effects on the body.
 Snorting drugs also allows the drug to enter the bloodstream quicker than if it were swallowed, causing the effects of the drugs o the body to be much quicker.
 This also can increase the effects of the drug making the high much more intense.

 Snorting drugs can also create different devastating effects on a person’s physical health.
 Because drugs enter the body through the nasal cavity, these drugs can negatively impact a person’s respiratory system.
-Long-term use of intranasal use can lead to things such as nose bleeds, loss of smell, and perforation of the nasal cavity, which can lead to difficulty breathing.
+Long-term use of intranasal use can lead to things such as nose bleeds, loss of smell, and perforation of the nasal septum, which can lead to difficulty breathing.
 Often, the side effects can be permanent.

 Dangers of Swallowing Drugs to Get High